kamalasaurus/plant-ui/README.md

 ## Seeding The Database

-Currently the database will be seeded with the csv located at `lib/assets/2022_08_23_all_seed_tubes.csv`, as you can intuit from the name of the file, it will insert the seed tube state of August 23, 2022.
-If you want to reset the database with a new master list, simply create a new csv in the same directory with the same column schema with the name formatted as `yyyy_mm_dd_whatever_additional_words_you_want.csv`.
+Currently the database will be seeded with the csvs starting with dates located at `lib/assets/` in chronological order.
+If you want to update the database with a new master list, simply create a new csv in the same directory with the same column schema with the name formatted as `yyyy_mm_dd_whatever_additional_words_you_want.csv`.
 The `db:seed` script will grab the last file by sorted order, and the naming scheme proposed above will guarantee that the file you create will be in the correct order.

-If the database is empty or `rails db:drop` is run before `rails db:seed`, then the csv will be equal the exact state of the database.
-If, however there is pre-existing state in the database, only the relevant tubes listed in the csv will be updated to the new state and the previous tubes will remain as such.
-It is recommended to do complete state resets with csv's in `lib/assets` and leave partial state updates to the web application, either via the bulk upload action or individual tube modification.
+The database is updated via an `upsert` call to postgres.
+This means the data will be either inserted or updated depending on whether it exists or not.
+As a result, if the csvs uploaded over time are partial state updates, files must be run to recreate the present database state.
+Also, direct manipulation of the database via the web app will not be reflected in the csvs.
+To restore database state, you will need to use the conventional restoration pathway at ???

-To extract the current state of the database, click the `Generate Csv` button on the `/tubes` interface.
+To extract the current state of the database, click the `Generate Csv` button on the `/tubes` interface with no query.
 Currently, the column names will not match the schema expected by the bulk upload action.

 ### Bulk Upload